 Obviously I do not believe Adam had a wife before Eve.
 But I do like to speculate on the origins of the whole Lilith mythology.
 My previous references to her on these blogs have been in the context of her possible connection to Izanami of Japanese mythology.

 The fact that the name comes from a Hebrew word for Night leads me to consider that she might be related to other Night goddesses.
-Like Nyx from Greek mythology, called Nox by the Romans.
+Like Nyx from Greek mythology, called Nox by the Romans, from whom comes Noc as the modern German word for night.
 And Egyptian Mythology has three goddesses who are sometimes defined as night goddesses.
 Nut, Nebthet, and Kauket.
 Nut is the wife of Geb who could be argued to be an Adam figure of sorts since his name means earth, and with him the mother of Osiris, Isis, Seth and Nebthet.

 And also, I can't believe it took so long to occur to me that it might be significant that the one verse that gives the name a Biblical precedent is in a Prophecy about Edom, Isaiah 34 (the "Screech Owl" of the KJV).